 Each week, you will take part in class discussions through the discussion boards on Blackboard.
-There, you'll discuss the readings, share other ideas, talk about your work, pick up threads from previous weeks, etc. As long as it's related to the topic of this course, it's fair game.
+There, you'll discuss the readings, share other ideas, talk about your progress in the group project, pick up threads from previous weeks, etc. As long as it's related to the topic of this course, it's fair game.